EiriniMits/TechNewsToday/README.md

 * User can choose among 10 different sources
 * Ability to bookmark favorite articles to view them even when offline
 * Ability to share articles
-* Full Article displayed in Webview
+* Webview displays the Full Article
 * Google Ads under each article
 * Widget to display all the favorite articles
 * Google Analytics for screen tracking